CIDgravity/cidg-docs/content/en/storage-providers/manage/playground/index.md

 ### Acceptance logic rejection

 In the event the proposal is rejected.
 The matching acceptance logic detailled resolution will be displayed.
-Need some practice but it's very powerful for understanding and troubleshooting acceptance logic.
+That requires some practice but it's very powerful for understanding and troubleshooting acceptance logic.

 For example, using the following storage acceptance logic: